anshag2007/vampfetch/README.md

 ### Neofetch like utility built in Python for Linux.

 *This project does not aim to be a replacement to any of the already existing utilities as they are faster, better and more accurate.
-Mine is merely a fun project I did in 4 hours.*
+Mine is merely a fun project I did in like 2 hours.*

 ![example image](https://github.com/anshag2007/vampfetch/blob/master/ex.png?raw=true)